 We’ve written extensively on our blog and created a YouTube video about valuing a business in a divorce.
-As the COVID-19 pandemic continues to impact our communities, a common question we’re hearing is: How are businesses valued, taking into account the COVID-19 pandemic?
+As the COVID-19 pandemic continues to change our economic structure, a common question we’re hearing is: How are small businesses valued, taking into account the COVID-19 pandemic?

 As a reminder, generally speaking, businesses are valued by expert appraisers considering three different methodologies:

 The market approach is the rarest as it generally looks at comparable sales in the market.
 The asset approach is used when a business is not an ongoing concern, meaning the business is too new to support an asset-backed or income-based valuation, is currently no longer existing or functioning, or is otherwise ineligible for the other approaches.

 Most commonly, particularly for successful businesses, the business valuator is using the income approach.
 As we’ve discussed in our business owners blog series and video, the income approach looks at the historic income of a business, applies a capitalization ratio to that income, applies discounts (e.g. marketability discount), and then backs out personal goodwill.

 As you can imagine, a major component of the income approach is the valuator figuring out the following: What exactly is the historic income of a business?
 This may not be as simple as you think.

 Let’s say everyone is able to get relatively on the same page on what the historic income of the business is.
 Now here’s a more complicated question: Who cares what the historic income is if COVID-19 is fundamentally reshaping, and in many times devastating, small businesses across the state and country?